Santhosh-Umapathi/pharma-library/docs/Assumptions.md

 2. No, for the sake of simplicity, no animation is required.
 3. No
 4. No, for the sake of simplicity, modal can be closed only with close button.
+5. No, currently not enough information, just highlight on hover
+6. No, not in scope

 ## 3. Recent searches